nahidforhad/Xray_Report_Generator/README.md

 <div>
 <h1>#User Interface and Key Features:</h1>
 The user interface was developed as a cross-platform mobile application using React Native and the Expo framework, allowing for deployment on both Android and IOS from a single codebase.
-1. Cross-Platform UI: The use of React Native's component-based architecture facilitated rapid development and ensured a consistent user experience across different operating systems.
+<div>1.
+Cross-Platform UI: The use of React Native's component-based architecture facilitated rapid development and ensured a consistent user experience across different operating systems.</div>
-2. Image Acquisition Module: The UI includes features for: Gallery Upload, permitting selection of existing medical images from the device's storage.
+<div>2.
+Image Acquisition Module: The UI includes features for: Gallery Upload, permitting selection of existing medical images from the device's storage.</div>
-3. Interactive Reporting and Visualization: The generated report text and the Grad-CAM heatmap are rendered visually on the original X-ray image, allowing the user to immediately verify where the model focused its attention to make the diagnosis, thereby fostering trust and aiding clinical review.
+<div>3.
+Interactive Reporting and Visualization: The generated report text and the Grad-CAM heatmap are rendered visually on the original X-ray image, allowing the user to immediately verify where the model focused its attention to make the diagnosis, thereby fostering trust and aiding clinical review.</div>
-4. Diagnosis History Management: A dedicated section of the UI allows the user to:
+<div>4.
+Diagnosis History Management: A dedicated section of the UI allows the user to:</div>
-4.1.
-View History: Display a chronological list of all previous diagnostic submissions retrieved from the /api/history endpoint.
+<div>4.1.
+View History: Display a chronological list of all previous diagnostic submissions retrieved from the /api/history endpoint.</div>
-4.2.
-Retrieve Details: Tap on a list item to view the full details of the past diagnosis, including the image, the full report, and the associated Grad-CAM visualization.
+<div>4.2.
+Retrieve Details: Tap on a list item to view the full details of the past diagnosis, including the image, the full report, and the associated Grad-CAM visualization.</div>
-4.3.
-Delete Records: A dedicated action is provided to allow the user to permanently delete individual history records, communicating this request to the backend via the DELETE API endpoint for complete data removal.
+<div>4.3.
+Delete Records: A dedicated action is provided to allow the user to permanently delete individual history records, communicating this request to the backend via the DELETE API endpoint for complete data removal.</div>
 </div>
 <div align="center">
     <h2>📸 Application Screenshots</h2>